Western riding - from ranch work to a prestigious competition sport

 Western reins are typically open rather than closed.
 This open design prevents the reins from getting tangled on the saddle horn.

-In contrast to other riding disciplines, leg protection is rarely used in western riding .
+In contrast to other riding disciplines, leg protection is rarely used in Western riding.
 This is due to the fact that most disciplines do not require intensive strain on the legs and the horses often work very calmly and quietly.

 The difference between English and Western riding

-Western riding and English riding may look similar at first glance, but both riding styles differ fundamentally in terms of riding position, aids and equipment.
+Western riding and English riding may look similar at first glance, but both riding styles are fundamentally different in terms of riding position, aids and equipment.
 These differences have developed from the respective origins and purposes of the two riding styles.
 While English riding often focuses on precision and elegance, Western riding emphasizes a relaxed and efficient way of working.

 The riding position: a firm seat low in the saddle

 One noticeable difference between Western and English riding is the rider's sitting position.
 In Western riding, the rider sits low in the saddle, which ensures a relaxed yet stable posture.
 The wide, well-padded western saddle offers a lot of comfort.
 This low sitting position gives the rider good control, especially during fast maneuvers.
-In contrast, when riding English, the rider sits more upright in order to have a fine, direct connection with the horse.
+In contrast, when riding English , the rider sits more upright in order to have a fine, direct connection with the horse.

 Rein aids